 The shoe changed the way modern civilizations explored the world.
 It allowed traveling to become more tolerable and less dangerous.
 As time passed, shoes gave us an indication of our professions, a sense of style, even socio-economic status.

-Some of these organisms found were capable of causing serious infections or illness.
-Walking all over your house in your shoes is spreading harmful organisms and bacteria that can make everyone in your family very sick, especially children who probably play on the floor all the time.
+Walking all over your house in your shoes is spreading harmful organisms and bacteria that can make everyone in your family very sick (especially children who probably play on the floor all the time).

 Don’t Wear Shoes Indoors